 - Statutory overpayment relief beyond 12 months: after the 12-month amendment window, an overpayment-relief claim under the Tax Collection and Management (Wales) Act 2016 must be made within 4 years of the relevant year, subject to TCMA-specific case-management.

-Specific reliefs have their own timing rules: the replacement-of-main-residence refund for higher-rate transactions must be claimed within 3 years of the sale of the previous main residence (not 3 years of the original return); the derelict-property refund has its own evidential and time-limit framework.
-Sessions advising on Welsh LTT refunds should check the relevant relief's specific window rather than relying on the general 12-month / 4-year amendment timeline.
+Specific reliefs have their own timing rules.
+The replacement-of-main-residence refund for higher-rate transactions must be claimed within 3 years of the sale of your previous main residence (not 3 years of the original return), and the derelict-property refund has its own evidential and time-limit framework.
+Before you assume the general 12-month or 4-year amendment timeline applies, check the specific window for the relief you are claiming.

-- The Welsh LTT main residential rates and bands page for the band-by-band rate-table depth.
+- For the band-by-band rate-table depth, our Welsh LTT main residential rates and bands guide.